jacktrusler/advent_of_coders/ben/2022/README.md

 <img src="day15/img/range.png" width="50%"/>

-The s values of the two points where we cross this line can be calculated using all of the values mentioned above:
+The x values of the two points where we cross this line can be calculated using all of the values mentioned above:

 $$x_1 = S_x - (r-d)$$
 $$x_2 = S_x + (r-d)$$